What you'll need

 Once you assemble your composition, you’re going to want to share your creativity with the world.

-In this video I show you how to export your video from Premiere Pro using Adobe Media Encoder CC so you can upload it to YouTube or Vimeo, or output it to other social media endpoints.
+In this video I show you how to export your video from Premiere Pro using Adobe Media Encoder so you can upload it to YouTube or Vimeo, or output it to other social media endpoints.

 Contributors: Andrew Trice, Chad Leto